iocchi/PetriNetPlans/README.md

 # Petri Net Plans

 This repository contains Petri Net Plans (PNP) library, PNP ROS bridge and some sample applications.
 More information on the [PNP web site](http://pnp.diag.uniroma1.it).
+PNP component is also a component of [AI4EU platform](https://www.ai4eu.eu/).

 This master branch contains up-to-date development of main PNP library, other utilities for plan generation, bridges with ROS and NAOqi and examples.